-“Borking” is attacking a person’s reputation and views.
+“Borking” is attacking a person’s reputation and views for the purposes of denying them a political appointment.

 The term was popularized by the Wall Street Journal editorial page after the Senate rejected the nomination of Robert Bork the U.S. Supreme Court in 1987.